octobercms/docs/3.x/element/form/widget-pagefinder.md

 ];
 ```

 It is also possible for a resolved page link to return multiple items.
 For example, an **All Pages** item type wouldn't have a specific page to point to since it can have multiple links.
 In these cases, the items should be listed in the `items` element.
-The `items` element should only be provided if the menu item's `nesting` property is `true`.
+The `items` element should only be provided for items marked as nested.

 ```php
 return [